Cook County Seal

 Collections by Municipality

-including those in some suburbs with chronically low collection rates that saw significant
+Collection rates increased in 14 of 136 Cook County municipalities, including those in some suburbs with chronically low collection rates that saw significant improvements.
+(Table 5).

 Municipality